 - 10X change in competition: Walmart has superior logistics than others.
 Companies who succeeded against it did so by specializing.
-For example, Home Depot, Office Depot, Toys R Us etc.
+For example, Home Depot, Office Depot, Toys R Us, etc.

 - 10X change in competition: Next was built around vertical industry model.
 It was aimed at competing against Mac, except that industry changed in the meanwhile and found itself competing against several PC manufacturers.
-Next saved itself by becoming a software only company afterward.
+Next saved itself by becoming a software-only company afterward.

 - 10X change in technology: From 1927 onwards, movies started to have sound.
 Some actors lived in denial while some accepted the change and became successful.

-- 10X change in technology: When containerization was introduced, Seattle and Singapore became major ports by modernizing themselves.
+- 10X change in technology: When ship containerization was introduced, Seattle and Singapore became major ports by modernizing themselves.

 - 10X change in technology: When PCs were introduced, DEC, who transitioned the world from IBM’s mainframes to DEC’s minicomputers, failed to acknowledge that PC’s would disrupt them.

-- 10X change in customer: In 1920’s, Ford fails to acknowledge that customers are looking for more style and leisure than its standard Model T. GM won by introducing those models.
+- 10X change in customer: In 1920’s, Ford failed to acknowledge that customers are looking for more style and leisure than its standard Model T. GM won by introducing those models.
 Supercomputer industry (and Cray Computer Corp.) died at the end of the cold war as computing based moved to microprocessors and government spending dried up.

 - 10X change in suppliers: Travel agent commissions used to be the third largest cost for airlines after labor and fuel.
 Eventually, airlines started to put a cap on commissions.